BlockCarbon/market/whitepaper.md

 # Concise Technical Terms Glossary

+**Absolute vs Relative Price** -- The distinction between a good's price in currency terms versus its exchange rate with other goods.

 **Abstraction** -- The practice of creating models that can be reused across different applications and computer systems without rewriting program code.
 It allows designers to separate fundamental frameworks from specific implementation details.

 **Account-based model** -- A ledger model where global state is shared and operations occur sequentially.
 Common in many blockchains but prone to front-running due to transaction ordering being influenced by fees.

+**ACTUS (Algorithmic Contract Types Unified Standards)** -- A standardized taxonomy for financial contracts based on their underlying patterns.

 **Aiken** is a modern programming language and toolkit for developing smart contracts on the Cardano blockchain developed by TxPipe .
 It is geared towards robustness and developer experience.